javid-4962/CARA-online-shopping/README.md

 ## E-commers Web by shaik masthan javid vali

-Here I can create A shopping web Which Can Order Different brands and trendy offers on cloths are Available in this website called 'cara'.
+Here I Created A Shopping Web Which Can Order Different Brands And Trendy Offers On Cloths Are Available In This Website Called 'cara'.

 My Website link is: https://javid-4962.github.io/finalFRTpro/